ipekguler/Weather-Prediction-Web-Service/README.md

 ## Project Overview

 * **Cloud**: The project uses localstack to use AWS S3.
-Models are fitted through hyperparameter tuning and then uploaded it to S3 for later use to make predictions.
+Sklearn preprocessors and models are uploaded it to S3 for later use to make predictions inside the web service.
 * **Experiment tracking and model registry**: Experiments are tracked using MLFlow.
 Parameters, artifacts and models are logged while experimenting with models.
 The best performing model is selected and registered to MLFlow model registry.
 * **Workflow orchestration**: Loading data, preprocessing, model fitting, hyperparameter tuning, experiment tracking and model registry are all orchestrated using Mage.
 * **Model deployment**: The model is deployed as a web service integrated with MLFlow using Flask and gunicorn.
 The model deployment code is containerized and could be deployed to the cloud.